arthurhovhannisyan31/simple-service-worker/README.md

     ...
   ]
 ```

 ### `SW` module
-A `SW` module should be a standalone js module, which should include all required code for it's workflow.
+A `SW` module should be a standalone JS module, which should include all required code for its workflow.

 Create a new file `<sw-module-name>.ts` and set it up as follows: